I used to be terrible at meditation. I would’ve gladly eaten boiled brussels sprouts rather than sit quietly with my thoughts for twenty minutes.

 There’ll be good days not so good days when we sit, and that’s why it’s called a practice.
 The main thing is the sacred space set aside for just you and your soul.
 And if you’re goal is to work with your intuitive skills and increase the connection to your guides and helpers, then meditation is a must.
 It’s how we check our messages.
 Think of it like hitting the reset button on the computer.

-The main ones I use for expanding psychic ability are saved for the students on the Psychic Connection Package, however you can still get the calming meditation for sensitives and empaths.
+The main ones I use for expanding psychic ability are saved for students on the Psychic Connection Package, however they’re useless if it’s hard to settle down.